MSUSEL/msusel-snort-network-quality/README.md

 1. Start & Run Two Ubuntu Containers
    * `$ sudo ‎docker run -dit —-name ubuntu1 ubuntu`
    * `$ sudo ‎docker run -dit —-name ubuntu1 ubuntu`
-     * These commands are used to start and run an Ubuntu Docker container.
+     * These commands are used to start and run Ubuntu Docker containers.
        * `docker run` indicates that we are starting and running a container.
        * `-d` starts the container in detach mode, where the container runs in the background.
        * `-i` keeps STDIN open if not attached, allowing us to interact with the container.